DS200-SP2024-Hunter/Week04-DueFeb7/README.md

 ## Simulation-based hypothesis testing for coin flip sequences
 ## Due on [Canvas](https://psu.instructure.com/courses/2306358/assignments/15951415) on Wed., Feb.
 7 at 11:59pm

-**On this and all labs: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.**
+**On this and all labs for the rest of the semester: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.**

 The main objective of today's lab is to test a hypothesis using a statistic that is very difficult to analyze theoretically but relatively easy to simulate.
 A secondary objective is to give you a bit of practice writing and adapting code; if you're new to programming, this assignment may stretch you a bit but please seek help as needed because we don't intend for the programming to become a major obstacle.